litegraph-tsx/litegraph.tsx/ROADMAP.md

 ## ES6 Class Step (0.7)

-- [ ] Enable ES6 classes in LiteGraph
+- [x] Enable ES6 classes in LiteGraph

-- [ ] Notify migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu

 - [ ] Automated class conversion using lebab

 - [ ] Manual class conversion and movement of methods and properties into classes

+- [ ] Shunt migration of ES6 classes along with version as it affects 3 spots in ComfyUI for ContextMenu

 - [ ] node/Math.js and length bug fixes